Shubhamm993/Social-Media-Analytics-for-Trend-Prediction-Using-Machine-Learning-2210990845/social_trend_prediction/README.md

 ## 👤 Author

-**Sneha Pal** — B.E.
+**Shubham Goyal** — B.E.
 Computer Science and Engineering, Chitkara University Institute of Engineering and Technology, Punjab, India
-sneh996.be22@chitkara.edu.in
+shubham845.be22@chitkara.edu.in